andrewgosselin/andrewgosselin/README.md

   I am in the middle of moving to the Netherlands, although currently I will be in the US every three months on and off.
 </p>
 <p align="center">
-  I know a lot of programming languages and technologies but my main stack at the moment is Laravel, PHP, Vue.js, Bootstrap and Docker.
+  I know a lot of programming languages and technologies but my main stack at the moment is Laravel, PHP, React, Bootstrap and Docker.
 I also have a wide background in AWS and absolutely love the environment.
 </p>
 <p align="center">
   I usually end up favoring Backend more because of the complex problems it presents but I enjoy and have lots of experience working with both since I like to take projects from start to finish.